-Raqqa: Secret video shows ISIS losing chokehold
+Secret video shows ISIS losing hold of Raqqa

 It's another threat to the innocents.
 Still these seemingly subservient residents are quietly defiant.

-"The civilians began resisting ISIS in other ways like for example not paying their taxes, not using the currency of ISIS," the activist said.
+"The civilians began resisting ISIS in other ways like, for example, not paying their taxes, not using the currency of ISIS," the activist said.
 "Before residents were very scared when they interacted [with fighters.]
 But now they realize we have to be part of the effort to make them fail."